fuston05/users_api/README.md

 ## Run this server locally:

-- clone to your machine.
+- Clone to your machine.
-- run 'npm install'
+- Run 'npm install'
-- run 'npm run server' to start up the server
+- Run 'npm run server' to start up the server
 - See below about running seed files once you have your postgres database set up.
-- database is named 'users' in the source code.
+- Database is named 'users' in the source code.
 If you call your DB something else you will need to update the knexfile.js in the root.
-- table names will be consistent if you run the migrations using knex. (see below)
+- Table names will be consistent if you run the migrations using knex. (see below)

 ---